-Team staff registration for SNSA's Fall 2022 season will open in mid-June.
-The fall season will feature league play through our Henderson United (HUYS) and Southern Highlands United (SHU) programs for players born between 1/1/2008 - 7/31/2018, and our Mini Kickers program (8/1/2018 - 7/31/2019).
-League play is expected to start in September and conclude in November.
-Anyone who will be working as a team official, whether as a Head Coach, Assistant Coach, or Team Manager , is required to register with SNSA and complete certification training.
+Anyone volunteering as a team official, whether as a Head Coach, Assistant Coach, or Team Manager is required to register with SNSA and complete certification training.
 Registered team officials are insured by our national affiliate, Soccer Association for Youth.
 Registration is easy, and best of all, it's free!
-Click the links below for team staff registration information.
+Click the registration button below to get started!

 Thank you for registering to coach with Southern Nevada Soccer Association!
 Our coaches are the life-blood of the organization, and we are committed to providing quality training to all of our registered coaches – no experience is necessary!
 We offer an SNSA Coach Clinic with a classroom component and a field training component to all SNSA coaches.
 We also offer a goalkeeper training for coaches clinic for our U9-HS coaches.
 All SNSA coach clinics are free of charge to registered SNSA coaches.
-Click the links below for the schedule of coach events.
+Our Fall 2023 pre-season coach event and training schedule will be posted in late July.

 SNSA's youth recreational league relies on parent volunteers to serve in team staff positions.
 Each SNSA team is required to have a Head Coach; Assistant Coach and Team Manager are optional positions, but we encourage all of our teams to have multiple staff volunteers to support the team.
 The following is a brief summary of SNSA team staff positions: